9 essential travel tips for Sweden and Stockholm

 - 1. No cash needed

-There's no need to exchange a lot of currency – Stockholm is a nearly cash-free city and at many restaurants, shops, and hotels the Swedish coins and bills have no value.
+There's no need to exchange a lot of currency – Stockholm is in large parts a cash-free city.
+Although you'll find ATM machines (recognized by teal/blue-green-colored signs reading "Bankomat"), many restaurants, shops, and hotels don't accept bills or coins.
 With that said, don't forget to bring your debit or credit card!

 - 2. Everyone speaks English

 Swedes start studying English in school before the age of 10, and we never miss a chance to practice our learning.
 In fact, it's often said that we love speaking English so much, that people who move here find it hard to learn Swedish.

 - 3. The Stockholm airports